 Provenance: Alexander von Minutoli, a Prussian civil servant and collector, who established the Minutolisches Institute in Liegnitz to encourage an appreciation for decorative arts.
 Plate numbers in ink on the mount.
 His blindstamp is on the image.

-Belitski's photographs are in the collections of the Victoria & Albert Museum, the New York Metropolitan Museum of Art, the Rjiks Museum, the National Gallery of Canada, the St. Louis Museum of Art, the National Gallery of Australia, the Stadtmuseum, Munich, the Boston Museum of Fine Art and the Cincinnati Museum of Art, among others.
+Belitski's photographs are in the collections of the Victoria & Albert Museum, the New York Metropolitan Museum of Art, the Rjiks Museum, the National Gallery of Canada, the St. Louis Museum of Art, the National Gallery of Australia, the Stadtmuseum, Munich, the Boston Museum of Fine Art, Houston Museum of Art and the Cincinnati Museum of Art, among others.

 There are several books on Belitski's work.
 One of the best is in German and was published in 1992 by Taschenbuch and entitled "Frühe Photographie in Nordhausen: Ludwig Belitski 1830-1902.
 Prominenter Photograph und engagierter Bürger".